jorendorff/talks/algebraic-data-types/adts.md

 People call programming language features "powerful" a lot.
 I think the word is overused.

 Algebraic data types are the real thing.

 ## Example: `Bool`

-I'm going to show examples in Haskell, because that's just a super easy default choice.
+I'm going to show examples in Haskell.
-I think this feature came from ML, and it's in every statically typed functional language in the ML lineage, which includes OCaml, F#, Elm, and others.
+I think this feature came from ML, and it's in most every statically typed functional language in the ML lineage, which includes OCaml, F#, Elm, and others.

     data Bool = False | True